allegro/blog/_posts/2021-10-06-comparing-mongodb-composite-indexes.md

 ```

 In a collection with a composite key, we have a situation similar to the previous one - the index was used, but we
-didn't receive any document.
-The reason, of course, is the same: we didn't use all the key fields.
+didn’t receive any document.
+The reason, of course, is the same: we didn’t use all the key fields.

 By querying the collection with a separate composite index, we got the document we were looking for, but it turns out
 that this time the index was not used, and instead the database had to search through the entire collection: